EricSchoebel/DocSpector/README-en.md

 **Application**

 The program is written in *Python*.
-To start the program ...
+An executable version can be downloaded [here](https://github.com/EricSchoebel/DocSpector/releases).

 Screenshot of the interface: